signalpoint/angular-drupal/README.md

 session authentication: checked
 ```

-Then click the edit resources link and check the box next to each resource that
-should be available to your app:
+Save it, then click the edit resources link and check the box next to each resource that should be available to your app:

 ```
 comment